August2016/currency-converter/README.md

 ## How to use

-npm install
+-npm install
-npm run build
+-npm run build
-npm start
+-npm start